dsaenztagarro/dst-webapp/webapp-web/src/main/webapp/WEB-INF/services/WSComponentService/META-INF/README.txt

 ATENTION:
-You should not modify service.xml file.
+You should not modify service.xml and service.wsdl files.
-This file is generated from webapp-ws module during prepare-package phase.
+This file are generated from webapp-ws module during generate-source phase.